Genomic Medicine Sweden

 Seven regional centers are the GMS engine

 GMS is comprised of seven regional Genomic Medicine Centers (GMC).
 These joint centers act as the primary point of contact for sequencing patient samples within healthcare, thereby creating an integrated platform for both healthcare delivery and advanced medical research.
-Each GMC is a collaboration between the region with university hospital care and the university with a medical faculty.
+Each GMC is a collaboration between the region with university hospital care, the university and SciLifeLab.